matwilso/matwilso.github.io/_posts/learned-sims.md

 - Models and simulators (to the extent they are general and accurately approximate the true phenomena), which let us quickly iterate on ideas and validate systems.
 - Benchmarks like ImageNet, which let us compare ideas head to head in a consistent way and let us realize which ideas and artifacts matter.
 - Well-curated datasets (to the extent they are publicly available)<label for="sn-1" class="margine-toggle sidenote-number"/><input type="checkbox" id="sn-1" class="margin-toggle"/><span class="sidenote">
-Proprietary datasets obviously make a lot of sense; there's hosting and distribution costs, legal issues, and there's ensuring companies receieve compensation to cover both past and future monetary investments (which we hope indirectly help push the field forward).
+I am not bagging on proprietary datasets.
+It makes a lot of sense to keep data private due to  hosting and distribution costs, legal issues, and ensuring you receieve compensation to cover both past and future monetary investments (which we hope indirectly help push the field forward).
 But it is an interesting question of what the impact of open datasets wil be, and how they can be created.
 For some pointers, Andrej has some recent [tweets](https://twitter.com/karpathy/status/1363973271717171200) [about](https://twitter.com/karpathy/status/1365511769255342084) this.
 [The Pile](https://pile.eleuther.ai/) looks like an interesting work in this space.
 Maybe something like [Numerai Signals](https://signals.numer.ai/) could work, where users are compensated for providing their useful data.